zepben/edith-sdk/README.md

 lowest-amp-rating linecode that matches the phase and voltage criteria is used, if there is one.
 Otherwise, the line is left unmodified.

+A callback function may be provided.
+It will be run on the set of mRIDs of downgraded lines.

 ## Transformer Weakener ##

     from zepben.edith import transformer_weakener